ChrisMavrommatis/ocmp/docs/pages/about.md

 GTM is a powerful platform and at its simplest, it allows you to dynamically inject content into your site.
 It has built in integrations with almost all of Google's services, as well as other 3rd party services.

-For example you might want to set up Google Analytics 4 (GA4) on your site.
+For example you might want to set up GA4 on your site.
 That will require you to add the GA4 script to your site.
 Then later you might decide to add Google Remarketing, that too will require you to add another tag.

 This is where Tag Manager comes in and by including its script it gives you a platform to add those other scripts (tags) to your site without you editing the source code.
 If you explore Tag Manager you will soon find you can add tags based on complex conditions and not on every page load.
 Static sites can benefit even more from this feature.